Last modified: Aug 13, 2024

 Type 2

 Type 2 is the standard Level 2 charging connector for European EVs.
-It was created by the International Electrotechnical Commission (IEC) and works with any Level 1 or Level 2 charger in Europe.
-It has a round shape with seven pins and a latch.
-It can deliver up to 43 kW of power.
+Created by the International Electrotechnical Commission (IEC), it works with any Level 1 or Level 2 charger in Europe.
+It has a round shape with seven pins and a latch, delivering up to 43 kW of power.

 Audi e-tron GT type 2 charge port